Inna-Kot/firstProject/README.md

         3.1.
 As a Frequent User, I want to check if there are any new information/ challenges or any updated news 3.2.
 As a Frequent User, I want to subscribe to the website's news, updates and any changes they will have
 ## DESIGN
+    1. Favicon.
+Favicon was created with this website [favicomatic](https://favicomatic.com/) and photo for favicon was chosen here [vector4free](https://www.vector4free.com/)
+    2. CONTENT.
+All content was writted by the developer
+    3. MEDIA. (write this part!!)

+## Acknowledgements
+    1. My Mentor at Code Institute for helpful feedback.
+    2. Tutor support at Code Institute for their support at all stages